 Now the fun part begins!
 It’s time to start designing your website.

 WordPress is a platform that you can do pretty much whatever you can think of design wise, but to do it you need a theme.
-WordPress does come with some standard default themes but (you can find them if you click on Appearance > Themes once logged into your admin).
+WordPress does come with some standard default themes but (you can find them if you click on Appearance > Themes).
 There are also a lot of free themes available on wordpress.org or just google ‘free wordpress theme’.

 Like most things, sometimes it pays to get a little bit more and there are a multitude of paid themes that tend to allow you more freedom and versatility of design then their free counterparts.
-I personally love the Divi Theme from Elegant Themes (the one we use) because it gives you so many design elements to do whatever you can imagine with your site.
+I personally love the Divi Theme from Elegant Themes (my go to when I’m designing a site) because it gives you so many design elements to do whatever you can imagine with your site.
 There are also many other sites out there such as Theme Forest and Creative Market where people have designed themes for you to install.

-When choosing a theme, think of what you would like to see if you were a reader coming to your blog.
+When choosing a design for your website and a theme, think of what you would like to see if you were a reader coming to your blog.
 Try to keep your website clean and easy to read.
 Sometimes simple really is best.
+It should be easy to navigate and find what people are looking for.
+If it’s tricky and difficult people won’t stick around for long, no matter how great the content is.

 Literally, just start.
 Play around with your website design.
 Create a logo.
 Start writing your blogs.
 Things don’t have to be perfect at first and the more stuff you do, the more you’ll learn.
 The most important thing is to enjoy it because that is why you wanted to start in the first place right?